CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 - [Bloopers](#bloopers)

-## CUDA Ray Tracing Implementation:
+## CUDA Path Tracing Implementation:

 I am implementing ray tracing on CUDA capable of rendering globally-illuminated images very quickly.
 The basic idea of the implementation can be seen below: